Rwanda Travel Guide- Discover Rwanda - Your Ultimate Travel Guide to the Heart of Africa

 Here are a few tips on issues relating to safari travel in Rwanda

-All visitors must carry a valid passport with at least six months remaining between the date of departure from the country and the date of expiration and sufficient blank pages for stamps and visas.
-Travellers holding passports from the following countries do not require visas: Burundi, DR Congo, Germany, Hong Kong, Kenya, Mauritius, South Africa, Sweden, Tanzania, Uganda, UK, USA.
+Travellers holding passports from Burundi, DR Congo, Germany, Hong Kong, Kenya, Mauritius, South Africa, Sweden, Tanzania, Uganda, the UK, and the USA do not require visas.
 All visitors not requiring a visa are supposed to fill in an entry facility application form on the website www.migration.gov.rw and submit it online.
-Customs officials usually have a copy of this form on their desk when you arrive, which speeds up the process.
-Although this is, in theory, obligatory, guests who have not submitted this form in advance will still be able to enter the country.
-However, sometimes with a slight delay whilst alternative forms are completed.
 We strongly recommend obtaining this in advance for those requiring a visa, as some international airlines will not let you board without it.
 Applications can be submitted online at the following website, and the process should take about a week.
-Refer to the links below.
-You do not need to take additional passport photos with you.
-Suppose you are asked for’ local contact details’ on your Visa Application or Entry Certificate.
-In that case, you can put the details of your first lodge and the phone number provided on your confirmation paperwork.
+Suppose you are asked for’ local contact details’ on your Visa Application or Entry Certificate, you can put the details of your first lodge and the phone number provided on your confirmation paperwork.
 Ensure your passport is stamped with the correct departure date, or you could encounter serious problems.
 We cannot be held responsible for the accuracy of this information.
-Please be sure to check for updates from the relevant authorities … London: for UK and Europe … www.rwandahc.org Washington: North, Central, and South America … www.rwandaembassy.org Please note that getting a visa on arrival can involve waiting in line for a period, which can be pretty tedious after a long flight.
-Therefore, you may consider using a specialist agency to help you get your visa in advance, although an additional cost is involved.
-Our customers from the US particularly recommend … www.travisa.com

 Generally speaking, Rwanda is a safe place to visit, although travellers should be aware of any issues.